 We are committed to ongoing investment in our infrastructure and operations to ensure that we can continue to provide clean, safe, and refreshing water to our community.
 If you have any questions or concerns about our capital projects, please don’t hesitate to contact us.

-Graham Park Sewage Pump Station Project
+Graham Park Sewage Pumping Station Project

 Replacement of an existing antiquated Sewage Pumping Station (SPS) and force main (FM), and raise the SPS control building and equipment above the 100-year flood plain elevation.